travis-ci/travis-ci/README.markdown

 ### travis-build

 [travis-build](https://github.com/travis-ci/travis-build) creates the build script for each job.
-It takes the configuration from the .travis.yml file and creates a bash script that is then run in the build environment by [travis-worker](#travis-worker).
+It takes the configuration from the `.travis.yml` file and creates a `bash` script that is then run in the build environment by [travis-worker](#travis-worker).

 ### travis-core

 [travis-core](https://github.com/travis-ci/travis-core) holds most of the logic for Travis CI.
-This repository is shared across several of the other apps and holds the models, services, and other things that several apps need.
+This repository is shared across several other apps and holds the models, services, and other things that these apps need.

 ### travis-cookbooks

 [travis-cookbooks](https://github.com/travis-ci/travis-cookbooks) holds the
-Chef cookbooks that are used to provision the build environments.
+[Chef](http://docs.opscode.com/) cookbooks that are used to provision the build environments.

 ### travis-hub

-[travis-hub](https://github.com/travis-ci/travis-hub) collects events from other apps and notifies other apps about them.
+[travis-hub](https://github.com/travis-ci/travis-hub) collects events from other apps and notifies other apps about the events.
 For example, it notifies [travis-tasks](#travis-tasks) about builds starting and finishing so notifications can be sent out.